Kequc/kequtest/readme.md

 ## Use

 By default kequtest will find all test files recursively throughout the entire project and run them.
-Test files should have `.test.js` as their extension, and use `it()` and `describe()` blocks to organise.
+Test files should have `.test.js` as their extension, using `describe()` and `it()` blocks to organise.
 If an error is thrown the test fails.

-The easiest way to throw errors is to use Node's built in `assert` library.
+The easiest way to throw errors is to use Node's [built in assert library](https://nodejs.org/api/assert.html).

 ## Example